dhis2/capture-app/packages/rules-engine/Readme.md

 #### 2. Build the library

-To build or update the library imported by the capture-app, run:
+To build or update the library, run:

 ```
 yarn build